ros-industrial/industrial_ci/README.rst

   A- You can check `advanced_industrial_ci <https://github.com/InstitutMaupertuis/advanced_industrial_ci>`_ which provides scripts and binaries for PCL 1.8.0 and the Ceres solver.
 An integration example can be found `here <https://github.com/InstitutMaupertuis/ensenso_extrinsic_calibration/blob/indigo-devel/.travis.yml>`_.

+- Q- How does the target package get installed?

+  A- `Travis CI` does this.
+It pulls in your package to an running instance of an operating system of your choice, and place your package under `/home/travis`.

+- Q- The jobs on `Travis CI` are failing.
+How can I fix them?

+  A- (1) Find the section where error occurred that caused CI to stop.
+Sections are folded nicely and it's colored red when it fails.
+(2) Then identify whether the issue is pertaining to your package, or something else.
+Sometimes a cause is in `industrial_ci`, not your package.
+(3) Reviewing `Common Build Problems for Travis CI <https://docs.travis-ci.com/user/common-build-problems>`_ helps you to isolate the root cause.
+(4) If you think the root cause is in `industrial_ci`, (or if you're not sure,) ask at its `issue tracker <https://github.com/ros-industrial/industrial_ci/issues>`_.

+- Q- How can I customize the jobs?

+  A- (1) There are a number of variables to customize your jobs that you can learn the usage `in this section <https://github.com/ros-industrial/industrial_ci/blob/master/README.rst#variables-you-can-configure>`_.
+(2) You can define pre- and post-processes, in addition to the default scripts (it's `travis.sh <https://github.com/ros-industrial/industrial_ci/blob/master/travis.sh>`_ for `Travis CI`).
+See `this section <https://github.com/ros-industrial/industrial_ci/blob/master/README.rst#run-pre-install-custom-commands>`_ for how.

 What are checked?
 ------------------------------------